jeleke/PTO_BM/README.md

 # PTO_BM: Primary Tumor Origin Classifier in Brain Metastases

 This repository contains the Python code used for the radiomics-based classification of primary tumor origin in patients with brain metastases.
-This project was conducted at the ImagineQuant Lab, Department of Radiology & Biomedical Imaging, Yale School of Medicine.
+This project was conducted at the ImagineQuant Lab.

 ## 🧠 Project Overview